jijijiwonton/jijijiwonton/README.md

 :computer: Hi There!
 I'm Jiwon.

-Balanced life between work and personal
+Balanced life between work and personal <br />
-:question: Being curious to learn something new
+:question: Being curious to learn something new <br />
 :mag: Being meticulous to harden a quality
 :hourglass: Being patient to overcome a tricky moment
 :bulb: Being brilliant to come up with an unique idea